kevincastejon/react-skills/README.md

 - color [string] *required* - The SkillBar component color.
 - duration [number] *optional* default 2 - The animation duration in seconds.
 - levelProgress [bool] *optional* default false - Whether or not the level texts should increment as the bars grow up or directly display the level value.
+- flat [bool] *optional* default false - Whether the skillbar owns a box shadow or not.
 - height [number] *optional* default 30 - The SkillBar component height.
 - labelWidth [number] *optional* default 100 - The SkillBar component label width.
 - customLabel [function] *optional* default null - User defined function that takes a skill parameter and returns a React component to display instead of the default label.